-Peer-on-peer abuse
+Peer on peer abuse

-All staff should be aware that children can abuse other children (often referred to as peer-on-peer abuse).
+All staff should be aware that children can abuse other children (often referred to as peer on peer abuse).
 This is most likely to include, but may not be limited to:

-- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise - causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse: - upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise - causing physical harm; - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse; - up skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sexting (also known as youth produced sexual imagery); and - initiation/hazing type violence and rituals.

-All staff should be clear as to the school's policy and procedures with regards to peer-on-peer abuse.
-Our school uses the OCC Peer-on-Peer guidance.
+All staff should be clear as to the school's or college's policy and procedures with regards to peer on peer abuse.
+Our school uses the OCC Peer on Peer guidance.